muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Geography.rst

 Fostering Community
 ============================

-When students enroll in a course and click through from the edX dashboard, the Course Info page is the first one that they see.
-One professor included enrollment data from previous iterations of his course to welcome students into the course community.
+When students enroll in a course and click through from the edX dashboard, they see the Course Info page first.
+One professor welcomed students into the course community by including enrollment data from previous iterations of his course.
 By showcasing the size and geograhic reach of the course in this way, the professor used the "wow" factor of his MOOC to capture interest and escalate enthusiasm.

+.. ^ is there a way to make this stronger?

 ..
 "I'd like to share some important details with you about our community.
 Since its launch in March 2013, HeroesX has enrolled over 60,000 individuals from over 170 countries, and this third session is growing every day. ...HeroesX is special because it brings together individual participants working independently from all over the world". - Gregory Nagy, September 2, 2014 (hold off on specifically quoting per Michele)